KIWI FRUIT AND AVOCADO SALAD

 Edible flowers for garnish.

 Mix wild and brown rice, rinse until the run-off water clears, and steam until tender.
 Steam and drain the Jasmine rice, then mix with wild and brown rice.
 Drain the corn, discard the liquid, toss the corn with the mixed rice, and add the coriander.
-Strain the dressing, add salt and pepper to taste, toss lightly with salad ingredients, and garnish with edible flowers.
+Strain the dressing, add salt and pepper to taste, and toss lightly with the salad ingredients.
+Garnish with edible flowers.

 MUSHROOM SALAD.
 The best raw mushrooms for salads are Portobello (they offer a robust flavour), white button mushrooms ( a gentler taste), and enoki, which are crunchy and delicate.
 Mix any varieties you fancy.